bilalq/blog/source/_posts/2012-10-01-diving-into-titanium-alloy.markdown

 [Tweetanium](https://github.com/appcelerator-titans/tweetanium).
 I found both approaches to be a bit unclear, so I personally avoided them.

-These past few months, however, the [Appcelerator](http://appcelerator.com) has been working on an MVC framework for developers to use.
+These past few months, however, [Appcelerator](http://appcelerator.com) has been working on an MVC framework for developers to use.
 Right now, it's only at a pre-release stage.
 There's no thorough documentation or anything of the sort, but the core APIs shouldn't be changing much.
 I've been working on a Titanium app with a few other people, and we recently decided to scrap our code and roll with [Alloy](https://github.com/appcelerator/alloy).
+Since there's no documentation, this may sound masochistic, but we felt that it would be worth it in the long run.
 Read on to see what the first day with Alloy was like.